 Wolverhampton Wanderers F.C.

-The simple shortening of Wolverhampton doesn’t exactly make for an interesting explanation.
-But Wolves are also known as the Old Gold, from the traditional and distinctive color of their shirts.
+The straightforward shortening of Wolverhampton doesn’t exactly make for an interesting explanation.
+But Wolves are also known as the Old Gold, from their shirts’ traditional and distinctive color.